Signatures of Enhanced Superconducting Properties in Niobium Cavities: Introduction

-An important feature of SRF cavities is the commonly observed reduction of the $Q_0$ (Q-slope) with the magnitude of the stored microwave field.
-Extensive research over the past decades allowed uncovering and mitigating several such field-dependent physical mechanisms in various regimes~\cite{Padamsee_Ann_Rev_Nucl_2014}.
-This most recently includes proximity-coupled niobium nanohydrides~\cite{Rom13} and their mitigation by oxygen inward diffusion~\cite{Romanenko_SRF2019_THP014} and the reduction of two-level system driven dissipation by oxide removal~\cite{Rom17, Rom20}.
+Superconducting radio frequency (SRF) niobium cavities are record-high quality factor $Q_0>10^{10}-10^{11}$ man-made resonators that serve as the primary accelerating structures in modern particle accelerators~\cite{Padamsee_Ann_Rev_Nucl_2014}, longest coherence microwave quantum superconducting systems~\cite{Rom20}, and an ultrasensitive platform for dark sector and dark matter candidate searches~\cite{Janish_PRD_2019, Bogorad_PRL_2019, Asher_JHEP_2020, Gao_arxiv_2020}.
+These ultra-high quality factors are enabled by the low microwave surface resistance of superconducting Nb, given by $R_s = G/Q_0$, where $G$ is a geometric factor.
+Typically, $R_s$ increases with the magnitude of the peak surface magnetic field $B_p$ due to increased screening currents.
+Extensive research over the past decades has allowed the discovery and mitigation of several such field-dependent physical mechanisms in various regimes~\cite{Padamsee_Ann_Rev_Nucl_2014}.
+This most recently includes proximity-coupled niobium nanohydrides~\cite{Rom13} and their mitigation by oxygen inward diffusion~\cite{Romanenko_SRF2019_THP014} and the reduction of two-level system-driven dissipation by oxide removal~\cite{Rom17, Rom20,Bafia_PRApplied_2024}.

-This steady improvement has unveiled new SRF phenomena that remain poorly understood, most notably the factor of four increase in $Q_0$ and the field-dependent \emph{increase} in the quality factor of nitrogen doped~\cite{Grass13} cavities.
-A comparison to more standard surface treatments such as electropolishing (EP) is shown in Fig. \ref{fig:SOA}.
-The unusual effect, often called the anti-Q slope (top curve of Fig.~\ref{fig:SOA}), stems from an anomalous decrease of the ``BCS" component~\cite{Mattis_Surf_Res_1958} of the surface resistance with increasing field~\cite{Grass13}.
-This effect challenges our understanding; in essence, it is as if superconducting pairing strengthens with increased RF field and current, an effect that is counterintuitive.
-Material studies have highlighted its dependence on the near-surface interstitial nitrogen concentration and distribution.
-For the microscopic mechanism, one suggested possibility is the field-driven non-equilibrium redistribution of thermally excited quasiparticles to higher energy levels.
-Studies on cavities of different frequencies~\cite{Martinello_PRL_2018} provide support for this possibility.
+This steady improvement has revealed new SRF phenomena that remain poorly understood, most notably the factor of four increase in $Q_0$ and the field-dependent \emph{increase} in the quality factor of nitrogen-doped~\cite{Grass13} cavities, which is commonly referred to as the positive slope Q. The unusual effect stems from an anomalous decrease in the temperature-dependent component of the surface resistance $R_T$ with increasing field~\cite{Grass13}.
+In essence, it is as if superconducting pairing strengthens with an increased RF field and current.
+Material studies have highlighted its dependence on the concentration and distribution of nitrogen in the vicinity of the surface.
+Possible mechanisms include a field-stimulated smearing of the BCS density of states \cite{Garfunkel_PR_1968,Gurevich_PRL_2014}, anomalous skin effects \cite{XIAO_2013}, and the field-driven nonequilibrium redistribution of thermally excited quasiparticles to higher energy levels \cite{Martinello_PRL_2018}.
 Still, a systematic study of the effect of doping on quasiparticle lifetimes and density of states as well as strong coupling pairing effects in SRF cavities has not been reported and is critical for the understanding of the effect.